gubatron/SellerTrade/README.md

 _Inspired by the [OpenBazaar project](http://www.openbazaar.org) ideals we've built a simple server-sided p2p Bitcoin marketplace that harnesses the indexing and routing powers of the BitTorrent DHT._

+_Winner of the 2nd place at the Miami Bitcoin Hackathon 2015_

 ## Why?

 Hello judges, participants and organizers of the Miami Bitcoin Hackathon.